 Depending on one’s background, the word “meditation” can be an ambiguous term encompassing a wide range of practices and techniques.
-Some view meditation mainly as a mental exercise, while others associate it with one or more spiritual/religious traditions.
+Some view meditation mainly as a mental exercise, while others associate it with one or more religious or spiritual traditions.
 However, at its heart, meditation is a non-sectarian practice, and the various techniques share a common thread: meditation is an exercise in focusing the mind, usually toward increased awareness.
 As such, it can be a useful tool for reducing stress, managing anxiety and even reducing pain.
 We often recommend the practice of meditation as a way of promoting better mental health in our patients.

 Meditation takes many forms, but for the moment, let’s turn our attention to four of the more common meditation techniques.
 Each of these practices takes a slightly different approach to awareness, and they can even be used to complement each other.